blueant-allan/cakephp-elasticlogger/README.md

 * EventType Can be use to describe the type of event being written to logs
 * Message content message of your logs
 * **(Optional)** this third parameter is optional.
-In case you need to pass a object or array, you may use this third parameter that object or array to your logs
+In case you need to pass a object or array, you may use this third parameter to add that object or array to your logs

 Create an activity information log: